Spiny Bush Viper Facts

-In addition to being a rather small species of snake, the Spiny Bush Viper displays a moderate degree of sexual dimorphism.
+In addition to a small size, the Spiny Bush Viper also displays a comparatively moderate degree of the characteristic of sexual dimorphism.
 Males attain an average length of approximately 29 in (73 cm), while females only average 23 in (58 cm).

-Species: A. hispida
+- Species: A. hispida

 Spiny Bush Viper Distribution, Habitat, and Ecology

-The Spiny Bush Viper remains endemic to specific portions of Central Africa.
+The deadly but beautiful Spiny Bush Viper remains endemic to specific portions of Central Africa.
 This includes portions of Uganda, Kenya, and Congo.
 The species typically inhabits regions of rainforest, since these contain large numbers of flowering bushes.

 This snake hunts as an ambush predator and likes to perch on reeds and small bushes.
-They will also use their highly prehensile tails to hang from tree limbs, waiting to strike at prey.
-Its prey primarily consists of birds, rodents, lizards, and frogs, the majority of which become active at night.
+The Spiny Bush Viper also uses its prehensile tail to hang from tree limbs, waiting for prey.
+This mainly consists of birds, rodents, lizards, and frogs, most of which are active at night.

 Females of this incredible snake generally give birth between the months of March and April.
 They also often have up to 12 young at a time.
 Scientists still know little about its venom, except that it appears to be neurotoxic, and far deadlier than once believed.